Microscopic origin of quantum supersonic phenomenon in one dimension

-From Eq. (\ref{P}), we observe that the oscillation behavior is mainly governed by multiple pairs of magnon and exciton states $\{\ket{\alpha},\ket{\alpha'}\}$, leading to an oscillation period $2\pi/|E_\alpha-E_{\alpha'}|$.
-This naturally suggests a mechanisms for the supersonic behaviour, i.e. coherent transition between the states $\{\ket{\alpha},\ket{\alpha'}\}$.
-Being guided by the sum rule weights, in FIG. \ref{f:QF-states} (a), we selected 56 pairs of states $\{\ket{\alpha},\ket{\alpha'}\}$ with the high sum rule weights which essentially contribute to the dynamics of $P_\downarrow(k_n,t)$ and $K_\downarrow(t)$.
-In the FIG. \ref{f:QF-states} (a) we used the same setting as that for the FIG. \ref{f:Pdown}.
-While in FIG. \ref{f:QF-states} (b) we present a schematic illustration of the magnon- and exciton-like states, see the left states $\ket{\alpha}$ and the right state $\ket{\alpha'}$.
-In FIG. \ref{f:QF-states} (c), we give the high weights of these excitation pairs $|A_\alpha|^2+|A_{\alpha'}|^2$, showing the contributions of each magnon-exciton pairs (MEP) to the dynamical evolution of the impurity.
-In FIG. \ref{f:QF-states} (d), we observe that the $K_\downarrow (t)$ obtained from the selected MEPs (red dotted line) coincides with the numerical result (black solidline) from the BAwave function.
-This remarkably manifests that the microscopic MEPs result in the coherent transitions between $\ket{\alpha}$ and $\ket{\alpha'}$ states with the same energy difference, see \cite{SM}.
+From Eq. (\ref{P-down}), we observe that the time evolution of the momentum distribution $P_{\downarrow}(k_n,t)$ depends on the energy differences $E_{\alpha}-E_{\alpha'}$ between the particle-hole excitations and exciton-like excitations, which determine the the oscillation periodicity $\tau_{\rm QF}\sim2\pi/|E_\alpha-E_{\alpha'}|$.
+This naturally suggests a mechanism for the supersonic behaviour, i.e. coherent transition between the states $\{\ket{\alpha},\ket{\alpha'}\}$. {Being guided by the sum rule weights, in FIG. \ref{f:QF-states} (a), for $N=30$, we find that the $10$ pairs of states $\{\ket{\alpha},\ket{\alpha'}\}$ with the high sum rule weights mainly capture the dynamics of $P_\downarrow(k_n,t)$ and $K_\downarrow(t)$.} Here we used the same setting as that for the FIG. \ref{f:Pdown}.
+While FIG. \ref{f:QF-states} (b) presents a schematic illustration of the magnon- and exciton-like states of these pairs (states $\ket{\alpha}$ and $\ket{\alpha'}$ ).
+In FIG. \ref{f:QF-states} (c), we give the high weights of these excitation pairs $|A_\alpha|^2+|A_{\alpha'}|^2$, showing the contribution of each magnon-exciton pair (MEP) to the dynamical evolution of the impurity.
+In FIG. \ref{f:QF-states} (d), we show that the $K_\downarrow (t)$ obtained from the selected MEPs (black dotted line) coincides with the numerical result (black solid line) from the BA wave function.
+This remarkably indicates that the microscopic MEPs result in the coherent transitions between $\ket{\alpha}$ and $\ket{\alpha'}$ states with the almost same energy difference \cite{SM}.